aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: NobreakFirstError

-    Error found in file raise_nobreak_first.pyupper on line 3.
+    Error found in file 'raise_nobreak_first.pyupper' on line 3.

     Dialect used: pyupper

        2: # Need to prevent NOBREAK being replaced by 'else' in this situation.
     -->3: a = 1 if True NOBREAK 3
        4: